apache/tuscany-sca-1.x/samples/standalone/calculator/README.txt

 Building
 --------

-To build the sample using Maven use:
+To build and install the sample using Maven use:
 $ mvn install

 This will build the sample, package a JAR file for the composite and install it in your